 He currently works as Dean of the UAI Faculty of Engineering and Sciences, previously he was visiting professor at ETH Zurich, Switzerland, and was the first director of the Institute of Mathematical and Computational Engineering of PUC Chile, where he was a professor for 8 years.
 Carlos is an expert in the mathematical analysis and development of new high-performance computational algorithms, as well as in its different applications in energy conversion systems, astronomy or biomedicine.
 He has been invited numerous times as a professor and presenter at the main conferences and universities in Europe and the United States linked to his area.

-The Adolfo Ibáñez University (UAI) is an institution of higher education of high national and international prestige.
-Since 2019, he is one of the four founding members of Data Observatory, an initiative that he promotes through his Faculty of Engineering and Sciences with the aim of leading training and research in data science in its applications, both technological and public policy.
-This approach is also incorporated into the training of students in a transversal manner and allows contributing to the development of specialized human capital to face the new challenges of a complex and uncertain world.
+The Adolfo Ibáñez University (UAI) is an institution for higher education with a high level of national and international prestige.
+Since 2019, UAI is one of the four founding members of Data Observatory, an initiative that its promoted through the Faculty of Engineering and Sciences with the aim of leading training and research in data science in applications that include both technological sector as well as public policy.
+This approach is also incorporated into the training programs for students in a transversal manner and allows contributing to the development of specialized human capital to face the new challenges of a complex and uncertain world.

 Lawyer from Pontificia Universidad Católica de Chile